kasir-barati/graphql-js-ts/docs/best-practices/pagination.md

 >   - I decided to try out `nestjs-query` since it looks more promising both from filtering capabilities, pagination and auth (learn more [here](https://discord.com/channels/520622812742811698/1313097554543771689/1315660190330392658)).
 > - To lean more about pagination in general [read this](https://github.com/kasir-barati/nestjs-materials/blob/main/docs/designing-restful-api/pagination.md).
 > - To learn more about efficiency in SQL you can read [this](https://github.com/kasir-barati/sql/blob/main/docs/select/pagination.md).
+> - Read this great article in apollo website [Relay-Style Connections and Pagination](https://www.apollographql.com/docs/graphos/schema-design/guides/relay-style-connections).
+> - A related post to this topic from a bigger point of view would be: [Zero, One, Infinity Principle in Software Development](https://dev.to/kasir-barati/zero-one-infinity-principle-in-software-development-39p0).

 To traverse the relationship between sets of objects. we can have a field that returns a plural type: